-Each holder acknowledges and agrees that in the event that a Product references an index as the Underlying or Basket Component, then regardless of whether the relevant Underlying or Basket Component is a net price return, a price return or a total return index, the payments on the Products (including any amounts deemed reinvested in the Product) will reflect the gross dividend payments paid by the issuers of the Products comprising the index less applicable withholding tax amounts in respect of such gross dividends, which in the case of U.S. source dividends, will be paid by or on behalf of the Issuer to the U.S. Internal Revenue Service in accordance with the U.S. withholding tax rules under Section 871(m). holders should consult with their tax advisors regarding the application of Section 871(m) and the regulations thereunder in respect of their acquisition and ownership of the Products, including a non-U.S. holder that enters, or has entered, into other transactions in respect of the relevant Underlying or Basket Component.
+Each holder acknowledges and agrees that in the event that a Product references an index as the Underlying or Basket Component, then regardless of whether the relevant Underlying or Basket Component is a net price return, a price return or a total return index, the payments on the Products (including any amounts deemed reinvested in the Product) will reflect the gross dividend payments paid by the issuers of the Products comprising the index less applicable withholding tax amounts in respect of such gross dividends, which in the case of U.S. source dividends, will be paid by or on behalf of the Issuer to the U.S. Internal Revenue Service in accordance with the U.S. withholding tax rules under Section 871(m). holders should consult with their tax advisors regarding the application of Section 871(m) and the regulations thereunder in respect of their acquisition and ownership of the relevant Underlying or Basket Component.